cupnoodle/fluffyes/76-login-before-tab-bar-controller.md

 # How to implement login screen with main tab bar controller

-This article assumes your app will only have one scene all of the time. (ie. no two scenes at the same time in iPad).
+This article assumes your app will only have one scene all of the time. (ie. no multiple [scenes](https://fluffy.es/open-app-in-specific-view-when-push-notification-is-tapped-ios-13/#scene-and-window) at the same time in iPad).